Guide

 Why does my terminal say "openclaw: command not found"?

-Nine times out of ten, your npm global bin directory isn't in your PATH.
-The quickest check: run npm config get prefix, then look for openclaw inside that path's bin folder.
-If the file is there, your PATH is wrong.
-If it's not, the install failed silently — run npm install -g openclaw again.
-See the full fix above.
+In roughly 90% of cases, the npm global bin directory isn't in the shell's PATH.
+Run npm config get prefix, then look for the openclaw binary inside that path's bin folder.
+If the file is there, the PATH variable needs updating.
+If the file is missing, the install failed silently -- run npm install -g openclaw again.
+The command not found section has platform-specific PATH instructions for Bash, Zsh, and PowerShell.

 How do I fix npm EACCES permission denied?

-Never use sudo — it creates root-owned files that break future installs.
+Never use sudo -- it creates root-owned files that break future installs.
 The one-liner fix: npm config set prefix ~/.npm-global && export PATH=~/.npm-global/bin:$PATH.
 On Windows, right-click PowerShell and choose "Run as Administrator" instead.
-See the detailed steps above.
+The EACCES permission denied section covers both platforms in detail.

 What Node.js version does OpenClaw need?